 Psychodynamic Psychotherapy deals with unconscious emotional conflicts that contribute to maladaptive patterns.

-Solution Focused Brief Therapy (SFBT) is a brief form of psychotherapy that emphasises looking for solutions rather than focusing on problems.
+Solution Focused Brief Therapy (SFBT) is a brief form of psychotherapy that emphasizes looking for solutions rather than focusing on problems.

 Supportive Therapy is a form of therapy where people are supported and encouraged to cope with and solve their problems.